 7.0 Hold Harmless

-Selected QTPS will indemnify and hold harmless all affected PTOs and ISO-NE and its directors, managers, members, shareholders, officers and employees from any and all liability (except for that stemming from the ISO-NE or an affected PTO’s negligence, gross negligence or willful misconduct), resulting from the Selected QTPS’s failure to timely complete the Project.
-As used herein, an “affected PTO” is one that would be subject to penalties assessed by NERC or FERC or adverse regulatory orders or monetary claims or damages due to the Selected QTPS’s failure to timely complete the Project.
+Each Selected QTPS will indemnify and hold harmless all other Selected QTPSs, affected PTOs and ISO-NE and its directors, managers, members, shareholders, officers and employees from any and all liability (except for that stemming from the other Selected QTPS(s), the ISO-NE or an affected PTO’s negligence, gross negligence or willful misconduct), resulting from the Selected QTPS’s failure to timely complete the Project.
+As used herein, the “other Selected QTPS” is a Selected QTPS whose Phase Two Solution is part of the group that solves all needs identified in the request for proposal and an “affected PTO” is one that would be subject to penalties assessed by NERC or FERC or adverse regulatory orders or monetary claims or damages due to the Selected QTPS’s failure to timely complete the Project.

 7.1 Liability